Dental Implants Canton

 The answer to this question is a resounding “yes”!
 Although alternatives such as dentures and traditional bridges may cost less, nothing can match the maximum stability, natural appearance, and restored function that dental implants provide.
 Dental implants are the only treatment that replaces both the tooth root and the visible portion of the tooth.

 In addition, with proper care, dental implants can last decades – or even a lifetime!
 Bridges and dentures, on the other hand, typically must be replaced about every 10 years.
-So, although their upfront cost may be higher compared to dentures or bridges, over the long-term dental implants can represent the most cost-effective restorative treatment!
+So, although their upfront cost may be higher compared to dentures or bridges, in the long run, dental implants can represent the most cost-effective restorative treatment!

 Does My Dental Insurance Cover Dental Implants?